 Since its beginning in 1948, United Nations peacekeeping has evolved into one of the main tools used by the international community to manage complex crises that threaten international peace and security.
 Over the past year, the Security Council has established two peacekeeping operations – in Mali and the Central African Republic -- again highlighting its trust in UN peacekeepers to take on tough challenges.

-The International Day of United Nations Peacekeepers, which is commemorated each year on the 29th of May, is an occasion to salute the more than 111,000 peacekeepers serving in 15 missions in some of the world’s most volatile and dangerous environments.
+The International Day of United Nations Peacekeepers, which is commemorated each year on the 29th of May, is an occasion to salute the more than 111,000 peacekeepers serving in 16 missions in some of the world’s most volatile and dangerous environments.
 This Day is also a time to mourn fallen peacekeepers.
-During its history, more than 3,100 "Blue Helmets” have died devoting their lives to peace, including 111 men and women in 2012.
+During its history, more than 3,200 “Blue Helmets” have died devoting their lives to peace, including 106 men and women in 2013.

 For more information: